DWC Recovery Programs

 We Need Your Help

 Haven House is our entry point for women without children, as it is a dormitory-style residence.
-The first phase is a rigorously structured program which focuses totally on becoming and staying sober for six to eight months.
-Requirements include attending and graduating from ARAD (Amarillo Recovery from Alcohol and Drugs) for drug and alcohol treatment, attendance at AA/NA meetings, finding part-time employment, group and one-on-one counseling, as well as group meetings where they learn to live in a group setting, follow the rules at each house and constantly work toward relapse prevention.
-These and other requirements must be met before moving to Gratitude House or Abba House.
-For Fiscal Year end (FYE) 2016, Haven House served 71 women.
+The first phase is a rigorously structured program which focuses totally on becoming and staying sober for seven to nine months.
+Requirements include attending and graduating from the Cenikor Shelter Program for drug and alcohol treatment, attendance at AA/NA meetings, finding part-time employment, group and one-on-one counseling, as well as group meetings where they learn to live in a group setting, follow the rules at each house and constantly work toward relapse prevention.
+These and other requirements must be met before moving to Abba House or Gratitude House.
+For Fiscal Year end (FYE) 2023, Haven House served 79 women.

 Abba House is our entry point for women with children as it has 10 small efficiency apartments with families sharing bathrooms and living area.
 These women with young children coming to us from the streets or referred by other shelters or individuals, will be new in recovery with nowhere to place their children.
 These women and children will work with a case manager, attend required meetings, attend and graduate ARAD, arrange for child care, find a part-time job while preparing to move to Gratitude House after being at Abba House 4-6 months.
 For FYE 2016, Abba House served 37 women and 21 children.